Dan Tana: Los Angeles Toros general manager

-In 1967, more than a decade removed from his time as a professional footballer, an increasingly successful West Hollywood restaurateur Tana was hired to be the general manager of the newly-established Los Angeles Toros franchise of the simultaneously newly-launched National Professional Soccer League (NPSL), one of the first attempts at establishing a professional soccer league in the United States.
-Not sanctioned by FIFA but with a two-year CBS U.S. national television contract, the NPSL looked to cater to what at the time—following unexpectedly good television ratings of the 1966 FIFA World Cup final in the U.S. on NBC—seemed like large untapped soccer market in the country.
+In 1967, more than a decade removed from his time as a professional footballer, an increasingly successful West Hollywood restaurateur Tana was hired to be the general manager of the newly established Los Angeles Toros franchise of the simultaneously newly launched National Professional Soccer League (NPSL), one of the first attempts at establishing a professional soccer league in the United States.
+Not sanctioned by FIFA but holding a two-year U.S. national television contract with CBS, the NPSL looked to cater to what at the time—following unexpectedly good U.S. television ratings of the 1966 FIFA World Cup final on NBC—seemed like large untapped soccer market in the country.

 Due to being one of the rare NPSL executives maintaining active connections to individuals within European club football, Tana's involvement with the NPSL project went beyond just the franchise employing him, the Toros, as the new North American soccer league went about staffing nine other new franchises with players, coaches, and executives.
-Calling on his Yugoslavia football connections, Tana put the new Oakland Clippers NPSL franchise in touch with his former Red Star Belgrade boss, dr. Aca Obradović, who would soon reach an agreement to become the Clippers general manager and in turn bring a head coach and number of Yugoslav footballers from Red Star, FK Partizan, and OFK Beograd to Oakland: head coach Ivan Toplak as well as players such as Ilija Mitić, Mirko Stojanović, Momčilo Gavrić, Dimitrije Davidović, Milan Čop, Ilija Lukić, Sele Milošević, and Dragan Đukić.
+Calling on his Yugoslavia football connections, Tana put the new Oakland Clippers NPSL franchise in touch with his former Red Star Belgrade boss, Aca Obradović, who would soon reach an agreement to become the Clippers general manager and in turn bring a head coach and number of Yugoslav footballers from Red Star, FK Partizan, and OFK Beograd to Oakland: head coach Ivan Toplak as well as players such as Ilija Mitić, Mirko Stojanović, Momčilo Gavrić, Dimitrije Davidović, Milan Čop, Ilija Lukić, Sele Milošević, and Dragan Đukić.

-As for Tana's Toros soccer team—owned by Dan Reeves who had already been the owner of the NFL's Los Angeles Rams since 1941—it failed to gain a foothold into the L.A. sports scene, drawing only an average of 3,595 spectators to the their home matches at the 93,000 capacity Los Angeles Memorial Coliseum.
+As for Tana's Toros soccer team—owned by Dan Reeves who had already been the owner of the NFL's Los Angeles Rams since 1941—it failed to gain a foothold into the L.A. sports scene, drawing only an average of 3,595 spectators to their home matches at the 93,000 capacity Los Angeles Memorial Coliseum.

-Similarly, the NPSL itself—facing competition from a different professional U.S. soccer league launched in parallel, the United Soccer Association whose inaugural season ran from late May until mid July 1967—folded after just one season via the two competing leagues merging to form the North American Soccer League (NASL).
+Similarly, the NPSL project itself—facing competition from a simultaneously launched rival professional U.S. soccer league, the FIFA-affiliated United Soccer Association, whose inaugural season ran from late May until mid July 1967—folded after just one season via the two competing leagues merging to form the North American Soccer League (NASL).
 The Los Angeles Toros relocated to San Diego, becoming the San Diego Toros, ahead of their first season in the NASL.